Chungju: Olympic and Paralympic Qualification Regatta

 It had been intended that the Asia and Oceania Qualification Regatta for the 2020 Olympic and Paralympic Games would be held there from April 27 to 30, but it was cancelled because of the coronavirus outbreak.

 Products

-Chungju is famous for its production of apples.
-The principal reasons being because of the large amount of daylight received and high difference of temperatures.
-The growing of apples started 300 years ago from China and it was 1912 when the city officially began to plant trees.
-As of 2009, apple cultivation area is 1,871 ha and production amount is 41,592.
-The production of apple is 44.6% in Chungcheongbuk-do (as of 2009).
-The scale is the greatest in Chungcheongbuk-do.
+Chungju is renowned for its apple production.
+The principal reasons are the large amount of daylight received and the significant temperature differences.
+The growing of apples started 300 years ago from China, and it was 1912 when the city officially began to plant trees.
+As of 2009, the apple cultivation area is 1,871 ha and production amount is 41,592.
+Apple production accounted for 44.6% of total production in Chungcheongbuk-do (as of 2009).
+The scale is the greatest in North Chungcheong Province.

 Education

 There are two universities in Chungju: Konkuk University (Chungju campus) and Korea National University of Transportation (formed by the 2012 merger of Chungju National University and Korea National Railroad College).
-As well as being the home to these two Universities, Chungju also has many primary, middle and high schools with excellent classroom facilities.
+In addition to being home to these two Universities, Chungju also has many primary, middle, and high schools with excellent classroom facilities.

 There is one international school, Chungju Chinese Elementary School.